Hernando de Soto, Champion of Property Rights Still Shines After Results of the Peruvian General Election

 Hernando de Soto as a champion for property rights instituted a temporary land title initiative from 1992 to 1994 under the Fujimori administration which was later extended until 2004.
 This initiative established access for poorer communities to integrate themselves into the formal economy and increased credit market access by the registration of households and the granting of land titles.
 As a result, the ILD notes 1.2 million Peruvian families were assisted in claiming land titles.

 Mr. de Soto’s renowned book, Mystery of the Capital (2000), based on this land initiative, still serves as a central pillar for robust conversation and debates of the necessity for a strong legal framework of both physical property and business rights to positively influence economic growth.

 Most recently, Hernando de Soto has contributed a case study The Case of Peru: The Mystery of Capital among the Indigenous Peoples of the Amazon to the 2020 edition of the International Property Rights Index (IPRI).

 This case study notes with over 700 tribes, indigenous groups in the Amazonian regions have disproportionally faced negative effects by the COVID-19 pandemic.
 Economic recession and unemployment in urban cities have caused migration into their territories leading to illegal mining of natural resources and deforestation.

-Moreover, there is an urgency to promote and protect physical property rights and business rights.
+Moreover, there is an urgency to promote and protect physical property rights.
 The Property Rights Alliance will continue to work with Hernando de Soto to publish the annual IPRI.
 We congratulate Mr. de Soto for the increased awareness brought to physical property rights and economic rights.